Boston Celtics: 2003–2007: New ownership and arrival of Doc Rivers

 The Celtics continued to rebuild in the 2006 NBA draft.
 The Celtics selected Kentucky point guard Rajon Rondo, who was to become a key piece in the team's revival.
 In the second round the Celtics added center Leon Powe.
 The 2006–07 season was a gloomy one for the franchise, starting with the death of Red Auerbach at 89.
 Auerbach was one of the few remaining people who had been a part of the NBA since its inception in 1946.
 The Celtics went 2–22 from late December 2006 through early February 2007 after losing Pierce to injury, the result of a stress reaction in his left foot.
 At first, the Celtics received a much-needed boost from guard Tony Allen but he tore his ACL and MCL on a needless dunk attempt after the whistle.
 The Celtics compiled a record of 24–58, second-worst in the NBA, including a franchise-record 18-game losing streak.
 At the end of the season, the Celtics, with the second-worst record in the NBA, were at least hopeful that they could secure a high draft pick and select either Greg Oden or Kevin Durant to help rebuild the franchise, but the Celtics fell to fifth in the Draft Lottery.

-2007–2012: Pierce, Allen, and Garnett "Big Three" era
+2007–2012: "Big Three" era with Pierce, Allen, and Garnett

 In the summer of 2007, general manager Danny Ainge made a series of moves that returned the Celtics to prominence.
 On draft night, he traded No. 5 pick Jeff Green, Wally Szczerbiak and Delonte West to Seattle for perennial All-Star Ray Allen and Seattle's second-round pick, which the team used to select LSU's Glen "Big Baby" Davis.
 The Celtics then traded Ryan Gomes, Gerald Green, Al Jefferson, Theo Ratliff, Sebastian Telfair, and a first-round draft pick to the Timberwolves in exchange for superstar power forward Kevin Garnett.
 These moves created a new "Big Three" of Pierce, Allen, and Garnett.